jochen-schweizer/microservice-chain-logger/README.md

 Features:

 * wrappers for `console.info/warn/error` producing a text or JSON inflated with customizable metadata
-* access log express middleware for providing metadata through the same API
+* access log express middleware with additional metadata provided with the same API
 * reading/assigning `X-Correlation-ID` which is automatically reflected in the log messages (including access logs)

 All of the features are optional and you can use only the ones you need.